ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 # Connecting to iSCSI LUNs on Linux
 {: #mountingLinux}

 These instructions are mainly for RHEL6 and CentOS6.
-Notes for other OS were added, but this topic does **not** cover all Linux&reg; distributions.
+Notes for other OS were added, but the topic does **not** cover all Linux&reg; distributions.
 If you're using another Linux&reg; operating systems, refer to the Documentation of your specific distribution, and ensure that the multipath supports ALUA for path priority.
 {: note}

 For more information about Ubuntu specifics, see [iSCSI Initiator Configuration](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){: external} and [DM-Multipath](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){: external}.